marcelpetrick/DevNotes/BeenThereSeenThat/20240118_AWS_UG_Munich_at_Netlight/README.md

   * Not necessarily needed in production
 * In September, it was not very well adapted for AWS Bedrock, so using the raw endpoints would have been better; but this is just a hindsight

-* 2nd talk will be replaced with a lightning talk due to missing Richard from AWS
+* note: the 2nd talk will be replaced with a lightning talk due to missing Richard from AWS

-# 2nd Talk: How We Made Document Processing 955% Faster with GenAI -  Matheus Jacques  (from Netlight)
+# 2nd Talk: How We Made Document Processing 95% Faster with GenAI - Matheus Jacques  (from Netlight)
 * 1h preparation only for the talk
 * Motivation & scope: AWS fast start client
 * Five weeks for the PoC.
 Goal: Client insurance company trying to optimize the process